cguldogan/copilot-recipes/README.md

+A curated collection of markdown prompts, code snippets, and usage patterns to supercharge your GitHub Copilot experience.

 # copilot-recipes

+**Note: This project is still in development.**
 A curated collection of markdown prompts, code snippets, and usage patterns to supercharge your GitHub Copilot experience.

 ## ✨ Contents